Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

-Both plants are beginner-friendly and cost low maintenance making the houseplant for the tight schedules.
+Both plants are beginner-friendly and cost low maintenance making the houseplant for tight schedules.

-However, Philodendron Rio and Brasil are different, which is a surprising but happy moment too for the plant enthusiasts.
+However, Philodendron Rio and Brasil are different, which is also a surprising but happy moment for plant enthusiasts.

-You have already planned to purchase one of the Philodendron Rio and Brasil, but feel startled about which one to choose?
+You have already planned to purchase one of the Philodendron Rio and Brasil but feel startled about choosing one.

-This article will be a lifesaver for you, providing easy tools to differentiate between the two.
+This article will be a lifesaver for you, providing accessible tools to differentiate between the two.
 You will be all covered here.
 Let’s start!

 Are Philodendron Rio and Brasil the Same?